 Impressed, Webster befriended the young doctor.
-As they spoke, Merritt said he was intrigued by the gold rush then drawing people to California.
+As they spoke, Merritt admitted his fascination with the fold rush drawing people to California.
 Webster advised him, “Go out there, young man; go out there and behave yourself, and, free as you are from family cares, you will never regret it.”

 As Merritt planned to leave, he had one regret.
 His efforts to procure nails for sale failed, and he had to leave without them.
 Though the nails would have brought him a fine profit, it hardly mattered.
-He departed in September of 1849, equipped with letters of reference and introduction from Webster, sailing around the tip of South America, stopping for two weeks along the way.
+He left in September of 1849, equipped with letters of reference and introduction from Webster.
+He sailed around the tip of South America, stopping for two weeks along the way.

-When he arrived in San Francisco harbor, the city had just suffered the calamitous fire of December, 1849.
-The city’s gambling houses and hotels were in ashes.
+When he arrived in San Francisco harbor, the city had just suffered the calamitous fire of December 1849.
+Its gambling houses and hotels were in ashes.
 The owners of these lucrative properties were desperate to rebuild.
-When a ship showed up with supplies, Merritt was set upon with offers for everything he had brought at prices far exceeding his expectations.
+When Merritt’s ship showed up with supplies, they set upon him with offers for everything he had brought at prices far exceeding his expectations.